FrostbyteGames1/Frostbytes-Maximum-Mobility/README.md

 **Overview:**

-This mod adds four new behaviors to Minecraft's player movement system, all of which can be customized independently using configs.
+This mod adds new behaviors to Minecraft's player movement system, all of which can be customized independently using configs.

 - Step Up: A less annoying version of auto jump that allows the player to climb up blocks without jumping.
 - Coyote Time: Allows the player to jump up even after falling off of a block, making longer jumps slightly more forgiving.